While gender cannot be accurately determined by genetics, there are several tests to determine sex before birth — including some at-home options.

 For example, in theory, if your husband, son, or other male relative handles your sample, the test could pick up a Y chromosome even if you’re pregnant with a girl.

-Assuming you didn’t do any kind of sex selection via in vitro fertilization (IVF) — and you’re not relying on old wives’ tales, which we don’t recommend! — there’s really only one non-blood test to know your baby’s gender: an abdominal ultrasound.
+Assuming you didn’t do any kind of sex selection via in vitro fertilization (IVF) — and you’re not relying on old wives’ tales, which we don’t recommend! — there’s really only one non-blood test to know your baby’s sex: an abdominal ultrasound.

 Somewhere around 14 weeks’ gestation, your baby’s genitals are developed enough to be spotted on an ultrasound.